Faculty bio | (510) 551-8065

-Mark Gillem is an expert architect and urban planner, especially related to reinvigorating postindustrial cities and brownfields.
-At the University of Oregon, Mark holds a joint appointment within the departments of architecture and landscape architecture where he studies sustainable urbanism, which is an ecological approach to architectural and landscape design that balances social and environmental needs.
-He is the director of the PhD program, the urban design lab, and the International Association for the Study of Traditional Environments.
+Mark Gillem is an academic expert in architecture and urban planning, especially related to reinvigorating postindustrial cities and brownfields.
+He studies sustainable urbanism, which is an ecological approach to architectural and landscape design that balances social and environmental needs.
+He is the director of the urban design lab and the International Association for the Study of Traditional Environments.

 Neighborhoods need to be designed more like military bases (Motherboard, Dec.
 4, 2017)